cassidoo/better-security-questions/README.md

 const securityQuestions = require('better-security-questions');

 securityQuestions.silly;
-> ["Are you even good enough to have imposter syndrome?", ...
+> ["At what age did your childhood pet run away?", ...

 securityQuestions.random('silly');
 > "When did you stop trying?"